kisyular/notes-app/README.md

-# Rellika Kisyula Learning Node JS
+# Rellika Kisyula - Learning Node JS - Notes App

-Learning Node.js by building real-world applications with Node, Express, MongoDB, Jest, and more!
+This Module is part of Learning Node.js by building real-world applications with Node, Express, MongoDB, Jest, and more!
 ---
 ## Requirements